Join the Griffin's Guide HUNTING newsletter

 - Exception 2: A special cultural or scientific investigation permit may be obtained from the DNR for the taking of freshwater mussels.

-- Take, attempt to take, or possess any threatened or endangered species except as authorized by the DNR.
+- Harvest, attempt to harvest, or possess any threatened or endangered species except as authorized by the DNR.
 For more information, see michigan.gov/fishing and click on Managing Michigan’s Fisheries.

 - Use lures exceeding one ounce on all streams from Aug.
 1 to May 31 except when fishing in the Detroit R., St. Clair R., and St. Marys R.

 - Possess or sell a multi-pointed hook with a weight permanently attached.